Kortemme-Lab/ddg/protocols/ddg_monomer_16/README.rst

 The benchmark and analysis scripts use `Python <https://www.python.org/>`_ and the `R software suite <http://www.r-project.org>`_ respectively.
 These scripts have been tested with:

 - Python 2.6.6
 - Python 2.7.8 and R 3.1.1

+The analysis scripts also require the following Python libraries:

+- numpy
+- scipy

 An installation of Rosetta is required for this method.
 Rosetta can be downloaded `here <https://www.rosettacommons.org/>`__ and is freely available for academic use.
 Details of how to install Rosetta can be found in the `User Guide <https://www.rosettacommons.org/docs/latest/>`__.